NikshepShetty/CapFlow/README.md

 ### Image Captioning Model

-For the evaluation of these model adapters, we used 4 traditional metrics, METEOR, BLEU, ROUGE-L and CIDEr, and 1 new metric which is specifically designed to evaluate long descriptive captions, CAPTURE.
+For the evaluation of these model adapters, we used 4 traditional metrics, METEOR, BLEU, ROUGE-L and CIDEr, and one new metric which is specifically designed to evaluate long descriptive captions, CAPTURE.

+The CAPTURE (CAPtion evaluation by exTracing and coUpling coRE information) metric is designed to evaluate detailed image captions more reliably than existing methods.
+It works by extracting visual elements - objects, attributes, and relations - from both the generated and reference captions using a T5-based Factual parser.
+It then applies a stop words filter to focus on tangible elements.
+It employs a three-stage matching process: exact matching for identical elements, synonym matching using WordNet for similar meanings, and soft matching using Sentence BERT embeddings for remaining elements.
+CAPTURE calculates precision and recall for each type of visual element, combines these into F1 scores, and produces a final weighted score.
+This approach allows CAPTURE to assess caption quality while being robust to variations in writing style.
+The CAPTURE Metric score is calculated as:

+$$ \text{Score} = \frac{5 \cdot F1_{obj} + 5 \cdot F1_{attr} + 2 \cdot F1_{rel}}{5 + 5 + 2} $$

+Where:
+- $F1_{obj}$ is the F1 score for objects
+- $F1_{attr}$ is the F1 score for attributes
+- $F1_{rel}$ is the F1 score for relations

+The authors of the original CAPTURE paper demonstrate that it achieves higher consistency with human judgments compared to other caption evaluation metrics, making it a valuable tool for assessing and improving LVLM performance in detail image captioning tasks(Dong et al., 2024).

-Below are the performance metrics for various configurations of the image captioning model:
+Below are the performance metrics for various configurations of the image captioning model, which were fine-tuned by us, compared to the base model:

 | Model Configuration | METEOR | BLEU | ROUGE-L | CIDEr | CAPTURE |
 |---------------------|--------|------|---------|-------|---------|